How to Make a Price (Vendor) Comparison Website?

-Another example is GasBuddy, which incentivizes their contributors by granting them points for activities.
+Another example is GasBuddy, which incentivizes its contributors by granting them points for activities.
 They rank the most active users in leaderboards to add an element of competition.
 For their contributions on GasBuddy, users can collect points and redeem them for $100 gas gift cards.

 7. Barcode and QR Scanning

 Price comparison mobile applications may have such a feature as a barcode or QR scan.
 Shopping in some local stores, customers can simply scan the goods’ barcodes to find the same items online and compare prices.

 Examples: ShopSavvy, BuyVia.